-1. The Retention Rate Excellence Benchmark is comprised of a maximum possible preliminary point total of 2.5 points for the Full-time Retention Rate and 2.5 points for the Part-time Retention Rate.
+The Retention Rate Excellence Benchmark is comprised of a maximum possible preliminary point total of 2.5 points for the Full time Retention Rate and 2.5 points for the Part time Retention Rate.

-- 2. The Retention Rate Improvement Benchmark is comprised of a maximum possible preliminary point total of 2.5 points for the Full-time Retention Rate and 2.5 points for the Part-time Retention Rate. - 3.
+2. The Retention Rate Improvement Benchmark is comprised of a maximum possible preliminary point total of2.5 points for the Full time Retention Rate and 2.5 points for the Part time Retention Rate.

+(a) 3.
 The higher of the Retention Rate Excellence Benchmark and the Improvement Benchmark shall be multiplied by a factor of 2.0 resulting in a maximum final point total of ten (10) points.
+No college shall receive less than one (1) point.

+(b) No change.

-No college shall receive less than one (1) point. - (b) Completion Rate Measure. - 1.
-The Completion Rate Excellence Benchmark is comprised of a maximum possible preliminary point total of 3.33 points for the 150% Completion Rate and 1.67 points for the 200% Completion Rate. - 2.
-The Completion Rate Improvement Benchmark is comprised of a maximum possible preliminary point total of 3.33 points for the 150% Completion Rate and 1.67 points for the 200% Completion Rate. - 3.
-The higher of the Completion Rate Excellence Benchmark and the Improvement Benchmark shall be multiplied by a factor of 2.0 resulting in a maximum final point total of ten (10) points.
-No college shall receive less than one (1) point. - (c) The higher of the Postgraduation Employment and Continuing Education Excellence Benchmark and the Improvement Benchmark shall be multiplied by a factor of 2.0 and then weighted by a factor of 0.75 resulting in a maximum final point total of 7.5 points.
-No college shall receive less than one (1) point - (d) The higher of the Completer Entry-Level Wage Excellence Benchmark and the Improvement Benchmark shall be multiplied by a factor of 2.0 and then weighted by a factor of 0.3 resulting in a maximum final point total of 3.0 points.
-No college shall receive less than one (1) point. - (e) A college's final score is the sum of the weighted points calculated for each of the four (4) measures, with a maximum final score of 30.5 points. - (6) Minimum Performance Funding Eligibility Thresholds.
+(c) The higher of the Postgraduation Employment and Continuing Education Excellence Benchmark and the Improvement Benchmark shall be multiplied by a factor of 2.0 resulting in a maximum final point total of ten (10) points and then weighted by a factor of 0.75 resulting in a maximum final point total of 7.5 points.
+No college shall receive less than one (1) point.

+(d) The higher of the Completer Entry-Level Wage Excellence Benchmark and the Improvement Benchmark shall be multiplied by a factor of 2.0 resulting in a maximum final point total of ten (10) points and then weighted by a factor of 0.3 resulting in a maximum final point total of 3.0 points.
+No college shall receive less than one (1) point.

+(e) A college's final score is the sum of the weighted points calculated for each of the four (4) measures, with a maximum final score of 40.0 30.5 points.

+(6) Minimum Performance Funding Eligibility Thresholds.
 There are three thresholds established resulting in the creation of four (4) categories into which a college will be placed based upon their final score: Purple, Bronze, Silver, and Gold.
 A college with a final score that does not meet the institutional investment threshold is in the Purple category.
-Colleges with a final score that exceeds or is equal to the institutional investment threshold will be eligible for a state investment as determined by whether their final score meets certain thresholds. - (a) Institutional Investment Threshold.
+Colleges with a final score that exceeds or is equal to the institutional investment threshold will be eligible for a state investment as determined by whether their final score meets certain thresholds.

+(a) Institutional Investment Threshold.
 Institutional investments are calculated by withholding a proportional amount from each college's base funding as prescribed in the General Appropriations Act.

-- 1. A college's institutional investment is not automatically restored when their final score (point total) is lower than two (2) standard deviations below the mean score for all of the colleges.
-Such a college is in the Purple category and must submit a performance improvement plan. - 2.
-A college's institutional investment is automatically restored when their final score is equal to or above two
+1. A college's with a institutional investment is not automatically restored when their final score (point total) less than half of the total points available is lower than two (2) standard deviations below the mean score for all of the colleges.
+Such a college is in the Purple category and must submit a performance improvement plan.
+A college in the purple category will not have its institutional investment automatically restored.
+2. A college's institutional investment is automatically restored when its their final score is equal to or greater than half of the total points available above two (2) standard deviations below the mean score.
+Such a college is in either the Bronze, Silver or Gold category as determined by the State Investment Thresholds, and is not required to submit a performance improvement plan.